Presented via FAQ, until I can get it a bit more organized... If you're familiar with DnD or Tabletop Roleplaying, skip the first two questions.

 - If necessary, the GM has the player roll a 20-sided dice to check the success of the player's action

 Though Battlequest is played like many other tabletop RPGs, there are several unique aspects about it.
 Firstly, the players seven skills that encompass everything a player might do outside of battle.
 These seven "Quest" skills are Arcana, Athleticism, Awareness, Creativity, Deftness, Intellect, and Personality.
 The "Battle" skills are Accuracy, Dodge, Heavy Weaponry, Light Weaponry, Magicka, Shield Use, and Defense.
 There are no governing attributes for these skills.
 Players will improve their skills by using them, and especially by failing at them; this is the foundation of Battlequest.
 As players improve their skills, they will be able to select Talents that govern their skills and increase their odds at success in them.
 Because of the nature of these two separate trees, each player will have a "Quest Level" and a "Battle Level", both of which are equal to the amount of Talents in their respective trees.

 How do I level up?

 Leveling up in Battlequest is intended to be both interactive and easy.
-Each time you use a skill, you put down a "mark," and if you fail at that skill, you receive two marks.
-The number of marks you need to level up a skill are equal to double your next level.
-For example, if I'm trying to progress from level 3 to level 4 in Intellect, I need only 8 marks to achieve level 4.
+Each time you use a skill, you put down a "mark."
+Quest skills will have couple of skills you have proficiency in, and if you fail at one of those skills, you receive two marks.
+The number of marks you need to level up a skill are equal to four times your next level.
+For example, if I'm trying to progress from level 3 to level 4 in Intellect, I need 16 marks to achieve level 4.
 In Battlequest, you need only level 3 Quest Skills to receive a Quest Talent, or 3 Battle Skills to receive a Battle Talent.
 The catch is this: the Talent you receive must correspond to one of the three skills leveled (more on this later).

 How do I use skills?